mikima/image-explorer/README.md

 # 🌌🏞🎑🌇🌁🔭

-> .. the visual is central to the cultural construction of social life

-> –– Rose, G. (2016). *Visual Methodologies: An Introduction to Researching with Visual Materials (Fourth Edition)*.
-London: SAGE Publications.

 > The poor image is a copy in motion.
 Its quality is bad, its resolution substandard.
 As it accelerates, it deteriorates.
 It is a ghost of an image, a preview, a thumbnail, an errant idea, an itinerant image distributed for free, squeezed through slow digital connections, compressed, reproduced, ripped, remixed, as well as copied and pasted into other channels of distribution.

 > –– Steyerl, H. (2012).
 [In Defense of the Poor Image](https://www.e-flux.com/journal/10/61362/in-defense-of-the-poor-image/).
 In *The Wretched of the Screen*.
 Berlin: Sternberg Press.